asmuth/clip/manual/architecture.md

 Each elements specifies it's preferred 'placement'.
 The placement dscribes how the element wishes to be placed with relation to a parent bounding box.
 It can take any of the following values:

     - FILL
-    - TOP
+    - EX_TOP
-    - RIGHT
+    - EX_RIGHT
-    - BOTTOM
+    - EX_BOTTOM
-    - LEFT
+    - EX_LEFT

 To understand what these values mean consider the following "virtual" box.
 The virtual box is divided into five partially overlapping regions:

     [figure]

+If an element requests the `fill` placement it will be drawn onto the inner box.
+All elements with `fill` placement will simply be drawn on top of each other in the order in which they were specified.

+If an element requests one of the `EX_*` (exclusive) placements, some exclusive space for the element will be subtracted from the corresponding side of the parent bounding box and reserved for the element.

 ### Element placement